 The Securities Division also provided speakers for the annual Arizona Council on Economic Education Stock Market Game.
 This program enables students from grade school to high school to become acquainted with important concepts such as due diligence and the relationship between risk and reward.
 The students learn how capital markets function by simulating purchases and sales of securities and are able to track their "portfolios" following their investments in the Wall Street Journal.

-The Securities Division continually works to develop partnerships with which to further educational efforts, including the Elder Fraud Prevention Task Force, the Arizona Council on Economic Education, the Elder Issues Task Force and Financial Exploitation Team, the Academy of Finance, and the Financial Services Education Advisory Committee.
+The Securities Division continually works to develop partnerships with which to further educational efforts, including the Maricopa Elder Abuse Prevention Alliance, Elder Fraud Prevention Task Force and the JumpStart Coalition.